Three Angry Fathers

 From Fear to Rage

-Despite the numerous issues I have mentioned so far of my experience growing up, none of them are as definitive and impactful as the volatile, unadulterated anger that erupts from my father’s soul.
+Despite the numerous issues I have mentioned of my experience growing up, none of them have been as definitive and impactful as the volatile, unadulterated anger erupting from my father’s soul.
 He may lack skill with axes and blades, yet his thunderous voice rivals the Spartan’s trademark rage.

 For Kratos, his journeys have always been littered with all manner of fearsome, pissed-off creatures, some of which measure more than a thousand times his size.
 But at the end of every encounter — often following a sequence of brutal quick time events — we are reminded that he is meaner, scarier, and more dangerous than anything roaming the nine realms.
 Regardless of what Kratos wields in his hands, the rage in his heart remains the deadliest weapon.

 Suffering long under this erratic, emotional threat led me toward abject insecurity, low impulse control, addictions, plus other mood and personality disorders.
-To deal with insurmountable, pent-up fear, I even turned to emulating my oppressor in attempts to outdo him in wrath and violence.
+Facing insurmountable, pent-up fear, I even turned to emulating my oppressor in attempts to outdo him in wrath and violence.

 You see it happen to Atreus too.
 There is an instance where a giant troll ambushes the father and son during the hunting trip.
 After the beast is defeated, Atreus suddenly charges up to the fallen corpse and starts slashing away with his knife in absolute fury, shouting at the top of his lungs: “THAT’S WHAT YOU GET!
 THINK I’M AFRAID OF YOU?!
 YOU’RE NOTHING TO ME!!”
 The troll itself isn’t anything that remarkable, but the way Atreus lashes out at it is reflective of the many moments his father had been drunk with bloodlust in the past.